kevinchu8309/-Visualization-For-Strava-Cycling-Performance/README.md

     activity.csv: contain the activities I have for the past few month.
 Variables like Ave heart rate / power and cadence ...etc.

     segment.csv: include the finish time and the power ratio from different cyclist.

+For Tableau vis:

+    activity.twb / activity.hyper: contain the activities I have for the past few month.
+Variables like Ave heart rate / power and cadence ...etc.

+    segment.twb / segment.hyper: include the finish time and the power ratio from different cyclist.